shoelace-style/shoelace/docs/getting-started/installation.md

 ## Cherry Picking

 The previous approach is the _easiest_ way to load Shoelace, but easy isn't always efficient.
 You'll incur the full size of the library even if you only use a handful of components.
-This is convenient for prototyping, but may result in longer load times in production.
+This is convenient for prototyping or if you're using most of the components, but it may result in longer load times in production.
 To improve this, you can cherry pick the components you need.

 Cherry picking can be done from your local install or [directly from the CDN](https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace@%VERSION%/).
 This will limit the number of files the browser has to download and reduce the amount of bytes being transferred.
 The disadvantage is that you need to load component manually.